treysonsearle/Recruiting-Project/README.md

 Don't spend a ton of time on this project, but here are some bonus elements if you're feeling crazy.

-   * Feel free to pull in libraries like Bootstrap or Vuetify.
+   * Feel free to pull in libraries like Tailwindcss, Bootstrap or Vuetify.
 But don't spend too much time on styles.
    * Try using a modal dialog for the new/edit functionality.